RotherOSS/otobo-docker/README.md

 * Container otobo_cron_1

-The OTOBO daemon.
-A cronjob checks restarts the daemon in case of failures.
+OTOBO daemon.
+A cronjob checks and restarts the daemon in case of failures.

 * Container otobo_db_1

-Run the relational database MariaDB on internal port 3306.
+Run the database MariaDB on internal port 3306.

 * Container otobo_elastic_1